 There is an audio version of the complex version of the newspaper article "The Rehab Archipelago".

-"<≡Audio: "From the MDGs to the SDGs"
+- Audio "From the MDGs to the SDGs".

-■□ Audio: The "African Cashew Initiative"
+- Audio "The African Cashew Initiative"

-■ "(ACI) - A Good Development Project?"
+- "(ACI) A Good Development Project?"

-■ 17 SDGs
+- ■ 17 SDGs

-■ Simplified versions of the texts
+- Simplified versions of the texts

-® Audio "The Rehab Archipelago" available.

-Hidden Object
+- Hidden Object

-SDG-Game

 - Tactile SDG-Symbols - Hidden Object